 Competition and Enticement

-Disputes over non-competition clauses
+Disputes over non-competition agreements

 The latter case refers to post-contractual non-competition clauses, on which it is often agreed on in a separate agreement concluded together with the employment contract.
 The crucial aspect with such non-competition agreements is their effectiveness: Where there is no waiting allowance of at least 50 % of the last remuneration for up to two years, the agreement is not binding for the employee.
 In addition, there are several other compulsory conditions for the effectiveness of a non-competition agreement under German Employment Law.
 Surprisingly, one or more of them are often not adhered to in the treaty practice and thus can provide a reason to take action against the agreement.
-In many cases, this leaves the employee with the free option, to either keep the agreement (and earn the allowance) or to cancel the agreement and enter into competition with his former employer.
+In many cases, this leaves the employee with the free option, to either keep the agreement (and earn the allowance) or to cancel the non compete agreement and enter into competition with his former employer.

 Enticement of customers and remedies

 Where the employee either wants to earn the allowance or wants freedom from the competition restriction, the perspective of the employer is under German Law as follows: He does not want to (permanently) lose his former customers.
 Further, he wants to eliminate the new competitors or at least impede their market presence as much as is possible.
 An oft trodden path, therefore, is to use all measures of German Employment and Competition Law within reach combined: This means action on the basis of the contractual agreement in connection with the HGB, GmbHG, AktG or eG – directed to cease and desist orders and damages.
 Simultaneously, the violation can be warned and then pursued with interim relief and, later, in the main proceedings on the basis of competition law (UWG).
 Calculations behind such an approach are that – even if the measures taken are not entirely successful – the new competitor will be very “busy” with the defense, as well as having to face substantial financial risks.
 This will often reduce the actual competitiveness of the new competitor significantly.